 Making Sense of the Differences

-What is the minimum infrastructure needed for effective rest rotation?
+How much infrastructure is needed for rest rotation?

 Sources behind this view